clemencehuang/memoryGame/README.md

 ## Technology

 -   **HTML** was used to define the structure and and define the JavaScript script area.
+-   **JavaScript** was used to add functionality to the game.
 -   **CSS** was used to style the HTML elements.
 -   **Git** was used as a version control software, utilizing the command line terminal to commit to Git and Push to GitHub.
 -   **GitHub** is used as the hosting site to store the code for the website after being pushed from Git.